 Article 2

-Insurance agent companies and insurance broker companies that are public companies or those with annual operating revenue reaching NT$300 million shall establish internal control and audit system as well as business solicitation system and procedures in the following year.
+Insurance agent companies and insurance broker companies that are public companies or companies with annual operating revenue of NT$200 million or more shall establish internal control and audit systems as well as business solicitation system and procedures within the following year.

 Banks shall establish internal control, audit system and business solicitation system and procedures in accordance with these Regulations.